Opened November 15, 2022

 Who is curating the accuracy of the Museum?

 The team of expert curators for The Museum of Broadway is headed by Ben West (Resident Historian and Timeline Walls Curator) and also includes Jennifer Ashley Tepper (Curator, Historical Buildings), John Kenrick (Curator, Game Changer History), Faye Armon-Troncoso (Set Decorator & Props Supervisor, Making of a Broadway Show), Lisa Zinni (Costume & Props Curator), and Michael McDonald (Historical Assets Manager).
-The whole process has been very collaborative with wonderful partners including New York Public Library, Museum of the City of New York, the Library of Congress, Broadway Cares/Equity Fights AIDS, Playbill, The Shubert Organization, Concord Theatricals and the Al Hirschfeld Foundation.
+The whole process has been very collaborative with wonderful partners including New York Public Library, Museum of the City of New York, the Library of Congress, Broadway Cares/Equity Fights AIDS, Playbill, The Shubert Archives, Concord Theatricals and the Al Hirschfeld Foundation.

 What are you selling in the gift shop?